MicrochipTech/PIC32CXBZ2_WBZ45x_Sub-GHz_MICRF_Tx_MICRF_Rx_Click_BLE_SENSOR/WBZ451_MICRF_RX/README.md

 | Note: Download or clone the application to do the following steps !! |
 | --- |

-**Step 8** - From the unzipped folder copy the folder MICRF220_219A from WBZ451_MICRF112_114 to the folder firmware/src under your MPLAB Harmony v3 application project and add the Header (dvr_crc.h, dvr_micrf112.h, transmitter.h) and Source file (dvr_crc.c, dvr_micrf112.c, transmitter.c).
+**Step 8** - From the unzipped folder copy the folder MICRF220 from WBZ451_MICRF_RX to the folder firmware/src under your MPLAB Harmony v3 application project and add the Header (dvr_adc.h, dvr_crc.h, dvr_micrf220.h, manchester.h, receiver.h) and Source file (dvr_adc.c, dvr_crc.c, dvr_micrf220.c, manchester.c, receiver.c).

-- In the project explorer, Right click on folder Header Files and add a sub folder MICRF220_219A by selecting “Add Existing Items from Folders…”
+- In the project explorer, Right click on folder Header Files and add a sub folder MICRF220 by selecting “Add Existing Items from Folders…”

 ![](docs/header_add.png)